webxdc/realtime/README.md

 High level real-time and presence API on top of [webxdc.joinRealtimeChannel()](https://webxdc.org/docs/spec/joinRealtimeChannel.html).

+## Why to use?

+🟢 easily discover who is online, no need to implement presence on your own.

+🔄 easy sync/advertising of user's state with peers.

+💫 send and receive objects around similar to the `webxdc.sendUpdate()` API without having to worry to convert from/to `Uint8Array`

-With this library you can easily discover online peers and send big payloads without having to worry about the 128KB size limit of the `webxdc.joinRealtimeChannel()` API.
+📦 send big payloads of MBs without worrying to split in chunks of 128KB

 ## Install